zhuoyu73/COMET/README.md

 * MATLAB
 * Existing MRE reconstruction utilities in `sms-recon`
 * FSL, if registration or NIfTI-based processing steps require FSL commands
-* Access to raw spiral or EPI MRE data
+* Access to raw multishot or single-shot MRE data
 * MRE inversion software or downstream pipeline for stiffness reconstruction

 Before running the scripts, make sure all required paths are initialized using the provided `startup.m` and `initializePaths.m` files.

 ---

-# Spiral MRE Pipeline
+# Multi-Shot MRE Pipeline

-The spiral pipeline performs navigator-based motion estimation, motion-corrected multiband reconstruction, and wave field correction of the reconstructed displacement maps.
+The multishot pipeline performs navigator-based motion estimation, motion-corrected multiband reconstruction, and wave field reorientation.

 ## Step 1.
-Initialize the Spiral Environment
+Initialize the Environment

-In MATLAB, navigate to the `Spiral` folder and run:
+In MATLAB, navigate to the `Multi-Shot` folder and run:

 ```matlab
 startup
 ```

-Then navigate to `Spiral/sms-recon` and run:
+Then navigate to `Multi-Shot/sms-recon` and run:

 ```matlab
 initializePaths